KungPaoChicken/android-runner/README.md

 ```

 **paths** *Array\<String\>*
 The paths to the APKs/URLs to test with.
-In case of the APKs, the path on the local file system.
+In case of the APKs, this is the path on the local file system.

 **apps** *Array\<String\>*
-The package names of to the apps to test of the app that are already installed in the device.
+The package names of the apps to test when the apps are already installed on the device.
 For example:
 ```json
   "apps": [
     "org.mozilla.firefox",